UARK-AICV/UARK-AICV.github.io/_pages/recruitment.md

 # Application

-To apply for this position, please submit the following application materials to Dr. Le (thile@uark.edu).
+To apply for this position, please submit the following application materials to Dr. Ngan Le (thile@uark.edu).

 - CV/Resume, highlighting your academic and research experience.
 - A list of your publications (if applicable).